 - Not between — shows all products except the ones that contain a value that matches the set interval;

-- Exist – shows all the products that contain the Key.
+- Exist — shows all the products that contain the Field key/name.
 You don’t need to set the Value in this case;

-- Not exist – displays all the products that don’t contain the Key.
+- Not exist — displays all the products that don’t contain the Field key/name.
 You don’t need to set the Value either.

-- Type.
-Here you can specify what type of data is stored in the chosen meta field:
+- Type — specify what kind of data is stored in the chosen meta field: